chef-boneyard/chef-core/README.md

 As seen in the example, BADFILE001 takes a parameter.
 Your exception will need to provide a member 'parameters' that returns a list of error message parameters.
 Exceptions derived from `ChefCore::Error` will take care of this for you.
-You may also note references to Chef support and emails - this is the default message footer, which is described in the next section.
+You may also note references to Chef support and email address - this is the default message footer, which is described in the next section.